iagoleal/iagoleal.github.io/content/unposts/pair-programming.md

 ---
 title: Pair Programming in the Pandemic
 keywords: [linux, tmux, vi]
-date: 2021-07-15
+date: 2021-08-02
 ---

-The pandemic has been really harsh where I live.
+I gotta say that this pandemic has been really harsh where I live.
-In order to cope with it,
+Most of all, I miss hanging out with my friends, be it to chat, play something or work on any project together.
+In order to adapt to this new remote world, we had to move everything to be online.
-I have been meeting (remotely) with a friend every now and then to talk about life and work on a game as a side project[^game-side-project].
+In this spirit, lately I have been meeting (remotely) with a friend every now and then to talk about life and work on a game as a side project[^game-side-project].

-I began by teaching some [Lua](https://lua.org) and then we started building our game with [love2d](https://love2d.org).
+I began by teaching my friend some [Lua](https://lua.org) and then we started building our game with [love2d](https://love2d.org).
 At first, the setup was basically I sharing my screen in Google Meet or Jitsi and he accompanying and asking questions.